harness/developer-hub/docs/chaos-engineering/chaos-faults/aws/ebs-loss-by-id.md

 ---

 ## Introduction
-- It causes chaos to disrupt state of EBS volume by detaching it from the node/EC2 instance for a certain chaos duration using volume id.
+- It causes chaos to removes an AZ from the Load Balancer to simulate AZ failure/down conditions.
 - In case of EBS persistent volumes, the volumes can get self-attached and the re-attachment step is skipped.

 Tests deployment sanity (replica availability & uninterrupted service) and recovery workflows of the application pod.

 :::tip Fault execution flow chart